STAIRlab/sees/docs/library/1_Modeling/element/bearing/3568-RJ-Watson EQS Bearing Element.md

-# RJ-Watson EQS Bearing Element
+# RJ-Watson EQS Bearing

-<p>This command is used to construct a RJWatsonEqsBearing element
-object, which is defined by two nodes.
+This command is used to construct a RJWatsonEqsBearing element object, which is defined by two nodes.
 The iNode represents the masonry plate and the jNode represents the sliding surface plate.
 The element can have zero length or the appropriate bearing height.
 The bearing has